FRACerqueira/PipeAndFilter/docs/apis/pipeandfilter.eventpipe-1.md

 ### <a id="methods-savevalue"/>**SaveValue&lt;T1&gt;(T1)**

 Save/overwrite a value associated with this pipe or task
- <br>The values ​​will serialize into json

 ```csharp
 public void SaveValue<T1>(T1 value)